AckerlyXu/heima/articles/service-fabric/service-fabric-application-model.md

 ---
-title: Service Fabric application model | Azure
+title: Service Fabric application model | Microsoft Docs
 description: How to model and describe applications and services in Service Fabric.
 services: service-fabric
 documentationcenter: .net